 Phonics and Word Reading

 At Highfield phonics is used in Years 7 and 8, where appropriate, and occasionally, further up the school if it is proving to be a successful strategy in developing a student’s reading and spelling skills.
 Our aim is for students to become functional and social readers.
-We use Phonics Play and Read Write Inc for the delivery of phonics, although other schemes may be used at the discretion of individual teachers if they feel it is more suited to their group / an individual student.
+We use Phonics International for the delivery of phonics.

 For some of our students who have found accessing phonics is not the gateway to reading and we need to consider alternative approaches and work with sight vocabulary.